stephencweiss/stephencharlesweiss.com/content/blog/2019-05-20/make-space-to-revisit-problems.md

 Making space to revisit problems is an investment.
 While it’s sticker-price may seem high, the time it takes to revisit a problem and ask probing questions about what lessons were learned, what went well, and what could have gone better will seem like a pittance when compared against the time saved in the future.

-For me, while my natural inclination may still be “do it right the first time” - the process of recognizing the value in revisiting problems has demonstrated that it’s not only an impractical aspiration, but short-sighted.
+For me, while my natural inclination may still be "do it right the first time" - the process of recognizing the value in revisiting problems has demonstrated that it’s not only an impractical aspiration, but short-sighted.
 Doing it right the first time implies an absence of potential lessons and leaves me fixed.
 Challenging myself to document what I learned reinforces the fact that I’m a work in progress.
 In other words, I’m human.

 ## Footnotes